Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 With a focus on fun and fitness, the event helps raise money for the Make-A-Wish Foundation which is a charitable cause that helps fulfill critically-ill children’s wishes.

-The next 5K Foam Fest event is scheduled for Saturday, June 17th, 2023.
+The next 5K Foam Fest event is on Saturday, June 17th, 2023, which is on the Father’s Day Weekend.

 The 5K Foam Fest event is a 5-km race that features over 20 obstacles including pits of mud, a massive inflatable slide and 2.5 million cubic feet of foam.

-The event is a “fun run” which means it isn’t timed and the organizers want you to have as much fun as possible.
-You can choose whether to go over or around the obstacles and whether you run, walk, skip or go whatever other way you want to get through the course.
+The event is a “fun run” which means it isn’t timed.
+You can choose whether to go over or around the obstacles, run, walk or skip through the course.
 It’s a very positive and energetic environment with lots of foam and upbeat music!

 Where and When

-The 5K Foam Fest is set to return, however, on Saturday, June 17th, in 2023.
+The 5K Foam Fest is set to return on Saturday, June 17th, in 2023.
 The event usually runs from around 8:00 am until about 5:00 pm.
-People do the course in waves and register for specific start times which begin at 8 o’clock in the morning and continue about every 15 minutes up until 1:00 pm.
+People do the course in waves and register for specific start times which begin at 8:00 am and continue about every 15 minutes up until 1:00 pm.

 The event took place in Abbotsford twice a few years ago, but since 2019 it has been happening at the Cloverdale location.

 Registration opens months in advance with early-bird pricing, and rates go up as the race date approaches.
-As of early January, 2022, the price for the 2023 Vancouver event is about $50.
-Over time the rate goes up to the full price of $110.
-So if you know you want to go, buy your ticket early!
+As of late February, 2023, the price for the 2023 Vancouver event is $84.99.
+Over time the rate goes up to the full price of $119.99.
+Buy your ticket early if you definitely want to go.

 Children ages 8 and older who run the race are charged the same amount as adults.
 Some years, however, there has been a family pass which costs about $45 per person and is for a minimum of four members of the same family.
 2023 details are to be confirmed.
 Members of the military and first responders also get a discount (with valid ID) and this is indeed the case again in 2023.